 September-October, March-June: open daily 10.00 – 19.00

 Two hours is enough time to see everything and go trough in a slow pace, so don’t be worried about that.

-Just a few minutes from Museo Picasso next to the Plaza de la Merced you can visit Picasso’s birthplace.
-It is designed to recreate the link of Picasso with his childhood, his family, his origin and his homeland.
+Just a few minutes from Museo Picasso next to the Plaza de la Merced you can visit Picasso’s Birthplace Museum.
+It is designed to recreate the link between Picasso’s art and his childhood, his family and his homeland.

-One of the free entry places in Malaga is Centre Pompidou.
-It offers you to explore the art of the 20th and 21st centuries in Malaga as the first branch of the museum outside France.
+One of the free entry places in Málaga is Centre Pompidou.
+It’s a modern art gallery displaying the artworks of the 20th and 21st centuries.
+It is the first branch of the museum outside France.

-The entrance is below the cube on the opposite side going from the city center.
+Centre Pompidou is housed in a colorful glass cube next to the port – of the landmarks of the city.
+The entrance is located below the cube on the side of the port.
 Once you go in you can get a free audio guide to help with your tour.

-Only 5 km from Malaga’s city centre a wide collection of palm trees, bamboo forests, aquatic plants, Malaga’s vines and the African plant species awaits you at Malaga’s botanical garden.
+Only 5 km from the city centre you can find a wide collection of palm trees, bamboo forests, aquatic plants, Málaga’s vines and the African plant species awaiting you at Málaga’s botanical garden.

-If you decide to visit you must take a break and relax next to the waterfall at the heart of the garden.
+Take a break from the city’s hustle and bustleand relax next to the waterfall at the heart of the garden.

-Dogs are also welcome at the garden as long as they are on a lead and comply with the regulations.
+Dogs are also welcome at the garden as long as they are on a leash and comply with the regulations.